rdiez/Tools/VNC/README.txt

 vnc-addr-to-clipboard.sh

-  This script finds out this computer's public IP address (using a public service) and places in the clipboard a connection address that your partner can use in order to start a reverse VNC connection to this computer.
+  This script finds out this computer's public IP address (using a public service) and places in the clipboard a connection string which your partner can use in order to start a reverse VNC connection to this computer.

-  You can optionally define an address suffix in case you have set up a 55xx VNC port forward on the Internet router.
+  You can optionally define an address TCP port suffix in case you have set up a 55xx VNC port forward on the Internet router.

   Run the script with command-line option "--help" for more information.

   This script is just for convenience, as you can always manually find out your public IP address and build such a reverse VNC connection string yourself.

+vnc-ipv6-addr-to-clipboard.sh

+  This script finds out this computer's global IPv6 address (without any external service) and places in the clipboard a connection string which your partner can use in order to start a reverse VNC connection to this computer.

+  You can optionally define an address TCP port suffix in case you have set up a 55xx VNC port forward on the Internet router.

+  Run the script with command-line option "--help" for more information.

+  This script is just for convenience, as you can always manually find out your global IPv6 address and build such a reverse VNC connection string yourself.